The lymphatic system is part of the immune system, whose function is to fight disease and infections.

 - lymph node biopsy - a procedure performed to remove tissue or cells from the body for examination under a microscope.

-Specific treatment for Hodgkin disease will be determined by your physician based on:
+Specific treatment for non-Hodgkin lymphoma will be determined by your physician based on:

 - your age, overall health, and medical history